OMIndependent/quswan/src/liveblogs/terra/terra1-1.md

 I'm now here at the title screen.

+**ETA:** <a href="https://youtu.be/u9ibkTbuSBA">The main theme</a> starts off with an air of mystery and beauty, then swells into a "grand adventure" feeling here for a bit, then continues into something simple and beautiful again.

 <img src="https://i.imgur.com/M7CqyLu.png" alt="fileselect" width="360" height="270" id="liveblog" />

-I like the file select theme.
+<a href="https://youtu.be/78SpNZYdFIg">I like the file select theme</a>.

 <img src="https://i.imgur.com/QqKaasD.png" alt="name input" width="360" height="270" id="liveblog" />